stonefl/stonefl.github.io/_posts/2018-02-06-Install-Python-3-Distributions-on-a-Linux-Server.md

   - Python
 ---

-As a developer and data scientist, I often need to run Python scripts on Linux servers.
+As a data scientist, I often need to run Python scripts on Linux servers.
 The vast majority of CentOS/RHEL-based Linux servers use Python 2.6.6, while most of my Python applications are written in Python 3.
 In additoin, on most of the servers, I don't have the `sudo` priviledge, so it needs a little trick to install Python 3 on those servers.

 This post is a step-by-step instructions on installing  Python 3.6 through both [Anaconda](https://docs.anaconda.com/) and [Python Gzipped source tarball file](https://www.python.org/downloads/release/python-364/) on a CentOS/RHEL-based  Linux server.<!--more-->